Sierra Pacific Airlines: History

 The airline was initially founded as Trans Sierra Airlines in 1970 by Chris Condon and Allan Silliphant with profits from their box office hit soft X and later R rated 3D film The Stewardesses.
 It was renamed Sierra Pacific Airlines when the FAA granted permission to operate aircraft weighing over 12,500 lbs. in 1971.
 Using Aspen Airways as an aspirational model, the original aircraft were one four-passenger, normally aspirated twin engine Piper Aztec, two eight-passenger turbo-charged twin engine Cessna 402s, followed by the 1973 post ski season introduction of a 44-passenger Convair 440 twin radial engine airliner.
 The aircraft were operated out of Hollywood Burbank Airport in southern California.
 Destinations served included Burbank (BUR), Las Vegas (LAS), Los Angeles (LAX), Fresno (FAT), Bishop (BIH), Mammoth Lakes (MMH) and San Jose (SJC).
 In 1973, Sierra Pacific was purchased by Mammoth Mountain Ski Area.
 During the winter ski season of 1975–1976, the airline was flying nonstop service from Mammoth Lakes to Los Angeles, Las Vegas and Fresno with direct, one stop service to Burbank with 50 passenger seat Convair 580 turboprops and 19 passenger seat Handley Page Jetstream turboprops.
-The Mammoth Mountain Ski Area subsequently sold the airline.

 Sierra Pacific also flew de Havilland Canada DHC-6 Twin Otter aircraft as a scheduled intrastate State of California Public Utilities Commission airline while also having interstate CAB exemption to cross state lines.

-In February 1976 it became Mountain West Aviation.
+In April 1978, Mammoth Mountain agreed to sell Sierra Pacific to Tucson-based Mountain West Aviation, whose president was Gar Thorsrud.
+The deal was finalized in July.

 It is wholly owned by the Sierra Pacific Group.

 From November, 1986 through September, 1988, Sierra Pacific operated two Convair 580 aircraft for Trans-Colorado Airlines which in turn was operating as Continental Express on behalf of Continental Airlines.
 The aircraft flew scheduled Continental Express flights from Denver to several cities in Colorado, Idaho and Wyoming.
 During a brief period in the spring of 1987, the Convairs also flew from Albuquerque to Farmington, NM and Tucson, AZ.
 The Convair 580's were painted in full Continental Airlines colors.

 Until his death in November 2014, the long-time President of Sierra Pacific was Garfield Thorsrud, the founder of Mountain West Aviation.
 Thorsrud was a smokejumper early in his career and later served in the CIA, including with Intermountain Aviation.